mAbdelfatah11/BashScripting_DockerElasticSearchKibana/README.md

 # Bash Scripting Approach for Docker Services, ElasticSearch & Kibana Deployment

-Before starting:
-- Move scripts code to the client machine.
-- Set up required credentials for AWS an IAM user with limited access to ECR, S3 and codecommit.
+In this project, you will apply Bash Scripting skills to automate deployment of ELK Stack across on-premises client machine and securly connect it to the cloud workloads.

-Kindly Follow the steps in order:
+Follow steps in order:

-#### Create Dedicated user - security wise:
+### Create a deployment Dedicated user - security wise:
 Execute the First bash script called: createuser.sh

 	>$ sudo su && bash createuser.sh

 it should create a new user with sudo privileges to manage all deployment instead of root user which might lead to a security concern from clients.

-#### Setup a Stable Environment for Python Compatible Packages
+### Setup a Stable Environment for Python Compatible Packages

 Execute the Second Bash script called: python-compile-source.sh